nguyn21012003/IELTS/process.md

 #### By Jeremy

-The diagram illustates the sequential process involved in the production of orange juice.
+The diagram illustrates the sequential process involved in the production of orange juice.

 Overall, it is clear that the orange juice production process is comprised of twelve distinct stages, commencing with harvesting oranges and culminating with delivering the final products to the market.